What Is Wall Cladding?

 Vinyl claddings are lightweight and available in a variety of colors.
 Its color is permanent and does not require re-painting.
 Vinyl cladding is a very sustainable and eco-friendly product.

 It is flake-proof, waterproof, dent, and weather-resistant and requires zero maintenance.
-Some vinyl cladding manufacturer claims their product UV resistant and Class A fire rated.
+Some vinyl cladding manufacturer claims their product is UV-resistant and Class A fire rated.

 8. Stainless Steel Cladding